anttikivi/reginald/docs/plugins.md

 ## Plugin runtime

-As plugins are external executables that Reginald runs as child processes
+As plugins are external executables that Reginald runs as child processes, they can require an external runtime.